MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

                   \[Subject \<String\>\]: Required.
 The identifier of the external software workload within the external identity provider.
 Like the audience value, it has no fixed format, as each identity provider uses their own - sometimes a GUID, sometimes a colon delimited identifier, sometimes arbitrary strings.
-The value here must match the sub claim within the token presented to Azure AD.
+The value here must match the sub claim within the token presented to Microsoft Entra ID.
 The combination of issuer and subject must be unique on the app.
 It has a limit of 600 characters.
 Supports $filter (eq).